 At Romain College, women are empowered to excel in traditionally male-dominated fields like economics and computer science.
 Female economics students are encouraged to attend the Women in Economics Symposium held annually at the Federal Reserve Bank of St. Louis.
 Computer science faculty co-lead the Girls Who Code club at USI.
 Girls Who Code is a national non-profit working to close the gender gap in technology and is the movement to inspire, educate, and equip young women with the computing skills to pursue 21st century opportunities.

-Whether competing on the state, national, or international stage, students on business case teams consistently bring home impressive results.
+Whether competing on the state, national or international stage, students on business case teams consistently bring home impressive results.
 All business majors can find a place in a team competition.
 These competitions inspire university students to strive for the highest levels of critical thinking and professionalism.
 An impressive record of successes showcases the value of a business degree from the Romain College; likewise, competitors consistently rate the experience as giving them a leading edge in landing good jobs.

 Currently, USI is one of only two universities to have placed first 5 times in the national Institute of Management Accountants (IMA) held annually in cities across the United States.
-Since 2006, a USI team has earned a spot in the final four every year except two.

 The International Summer University is a 3.5-week long academic and cultural program at the University of Applied Sciences in Osnabrück, Germany, attended by international students and faculty.
 USI offers this sister-city partnership in collaboration with other participating schools.
 More than 100 students from the College have attended since it began in 2011, with many calling it a life-changing experience.